Vidovdan Constitution

 The Vidovdan Constitution was the first constitution of the Kingdom of Serbs, Croats and Slovenes.
 It was approved by the Constitutional Assembly on 28 June 1921 despite the opposition boycotting the vote.
 The Constitution is named after the feast of St. Vitus (Vidovdan), a Serbian Orthodox holiday.
 The Constitution required a simple majority to pass.
 Out of 419 representatives, 223 voted for, 35 voted against and 161 abstained.

 The Constitution was in effect until King Alexander proclaimed his 6 January Dictatorship on that date in 1929.

+Background

+The Constitutional Assembly was formed after the November 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election.

 Adoption

 The process of adopting the Vidovdan Constitution revealed major political conflicts in the new state.
 Although there were earlier plans to adopt a Constitution (see the Guidelines, the Corfu Declaration, the Geneva Declaration), the Constitution was eventually adopted by a narrow majority and overriding on a national basis.